Help Center

 Compare Widgets Overview

-This overview reveals functions and describes the settings of all three comparison widgets of the JetCompareWishlist plugin: Compare Button, Compare Count Button, and Compare.
+This overview reveals the functions of all three comparison widgets of the JetCompareWishlist plugin: Compare Button, Compare Count Button, and Compare.

 Compare Button Widget